chuvaket/Pixel-Paint/README.md

 Example: "Enter pixel(x y color): fill red" will fill the entire space with red.
 Note: The fill command fills the entire space without preserving the pixels you have already filled.

+If you need to exit the program, you can do it directly in the console using the "exit" command.
+Example: "Enter pixel(x y color): exit"

 РУС/RUS